Pareto sensitivity, most-changing sub-fronts, and knee solutions

+Similar to~\tcb{Subsection~\ref{subsec:results_unconstr}}, the neighborhoods \tcb{of weight vectors} shown in the figures are the ellipsoidal ones, centered at the best \tcb{iterate} returned by the algorithm.
+For all the problems, using a fixed neighborhood size~$\alpha$ \tcb{results} in ellipsoidal neighborhoods that either \tcb{have no elements or contain} the entire simplex set at certain iterations.
+Therefore, we \tcb{adopt} the same adaptive rule used for~GRV2 in \tcb{Subsection~\ref{subsec:results_unc}}.
+Again, the neighborhoods are required only for computing the~MCM and not for the~$\MCF$.

-Figure~\ref{fig:DAS1-opt-knee} and the upper plots of Figure~\ref{fig:DO2DK-opt-knee_tighterConstr} show that the knee solutions for problems~DAS1 and for problem~DO2DK when~$r = 1$ (i.e., the feasible set is relatively large) lie in the intermediate region of the Pareto front.
-In contrast, in the lower plots of Figure~\ref{fig:DO2DK-opt-knee_tighterConstr} and in Figure~\ref{fig:VFM1constr2-opt-knee}, our~\textit{snee} approach leads to solutions that correspond to points on the boundary of the Pareto front.
-Similar to Section~\ref{subsec:point_based}, the reason why we do not observe a knee solution in the intermediate region for~DO2DK with~$r = 0.5$ and~VFM1\textit{constr} is due to the lack of a bulge in the Pareto front within the interior of the feasible set.
+Figure~\ref{fig:DAS1-opt-knee} and the upper plots of Figure~\ref{fig:DO2DK-opt-knee_tighterConstr} show that the knee \tcb{nondominated points} for \tcb{problem}~DAS1 and for problem~DO2DK when~$r = 1$ (i.e., the feasible set is relatively large) lie in the intermediate region of the Pareto front.
+In contrast, in the lower plots of Figure~\ref{fig:DO2DK-opt-knee_tighterConstr} and in Figure~\ref{fig:VFM1constr2-opt-knee}, our~\textit{snee} approach leads to \tcb{knee nondominated points} that correspond to points on the boundary of the Pareto front.
+Similar to~\tcb{Subsection~\ref{subsec:results_unc}}, the reason why we do not observe a knee \tcb{nondominated point} in the intermediate region for~DO2DK with~$r = 0.5$ and~VFM1\textit{constr} is due to the lack of a bulge in the Pareto front within the interior of the feasible set.
 Instead, the normal boundary intersection method would have returned a point in the intermediate region, regardless of the presence of a bulge.